 The tires don't work alone in absorbing shocks.
 The Apollo Ghost is fitted with thick front and rear springs to further dampen the ride.
 In reality, they work great at that but I personally felt they were a little too tight out of the box.
 However, these springs are adjustable.
 It can easily be done with an Allen wrench so you can customize the ride to your weight and liking.
 I personally loosened the suspension up a bit and felt it was more forgiving but most riders will likely enjoy the performance out of the box.

 Out of the box, there was a particular stiffness in the steering when turning.
 I wasn't immediately able to unleash the full speed of this beast because of this - it simply didn't feel safe.
-After corresponding back and forth with Apollo, I figured out that it is because the steering as to be worn in with riding.
-Rightly so, the resistance faded slowly for every mile covered and after about 30 miles, it was completely gone and the steering great.
+After corresponding back and forth with Apollo, I figured out that it is because the steering has to be worn in with riding.
+Rightly so, the resistance faded slowly for every mile covered and after about 30 miles, it was completely gone and the steering finally felt great.

 It is generally stiffer in turning than what you'll see on single-motor scooters and I believe this was a purposeful decision to keep the scooter from wobbling at high speeds.
 It definitely alleviates the wobble problem but it is a bummer you have to ride the scooter for an extended amount of time before it feels ready for speed.

-According to Apollo, this steering tightness is commonly seen on the Apollo Pro as well and as it's the same design as the Zero 10X, Evolv Pro, Turbowheel Lightning and other popular options, it seems to something seen across many popular dual-motor scooters.
+According to Apollo, this steering tightness is commonly seen on the Apollo Pro as well and as it's the same design as the Zero 10X, Evolv Pro, Turbowheel Lightning and other popular options, it seems to be something seen across many popular dual-motor scooters.

 It should be said that initial tightness may vary from model to model.
 I am fairly confident I pulled the shortest straw and got a unit with more resistance than the average one will have.